 Additionally, these groups have sub-leases and also operate from the Maleny Community Precinct:

 - 5th Light Horse Troop Maleny Regiment Inc.

 The Sunshine Coast Dark Sky Astronomers also invite the public to meet with them regularly at their HQ, Maleny Golf Club, to share the wonders of the night skies via 4 of the largest public viewing telescopes in SE Qld.

 Barung Landcare are working towards their goal to build a world-class Environment and Education Centre.

-With land still available, the Sunshine Coast Council continues to work with community organisations on the Maleny Community Precinct to create even more facilities and experiences close to the heart of Maleny.
+With land still available, the Sunshine Coast Council continues to work with the community and interested community organisations to create even more facilities and experiences close to the heart of Maleny on the Maleny Community Precinct.